Pondering The Dynamics Of Dividend Payments

 As far as I can tell, the dividend investing tipping point is not a formal phrase used among dividend investors.

 On the other hand, I have found some value in thinking about the concept over the years.
+Specifically, as it relates to achieving financial freedom with dividend stocks.

 Allow me to explain…